isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2139.md

 ---
-title: Hi-jack Cleaning Machinery
+title: Feed Processing Machine
 permalink: /productivity-solutions-grant/solutionrepo/solution2139
 ---

 ### Description

-Hi-jack cleaning machine for sterilisation and cleaning of production facilities
+A machine to mix and chop up the materials for animal feed.

 ### Details of Solution